back-me-up-scotty/ClawCut/README.md

 Use this when `"full"` fails because a provider claims OpenAI compatibility but crashes on real-world tool payloads.

 #### `"full"`
-This is the most transparent mode.
+This mode still looks like pass-through from the outside, but it is not fully transparent.

 It:
 - forwards the incoming request upstream
 - overrides the model to the currently selected profile
-- removes only a few top-level fields such as `options`, `tool_choice`, and `parallel_tool_calls`
+- may trim the prompt
+- may clean or reconstruct tool calls
+- may retry locally with stricter tool settings
+- may normalize path-style arguments
+- may add proxy-side notices when a requested tool action did not actually execute

+Use this when you want a pass-through-oriented mode, but still need ClawCut to repair or stabilize edge cases.

+#### `"transparent"`
+This is the truly transparent mode.

+It:
+- forwards the incoming request upstream as-is
+- overrides only the model to the currently selected profile
+- does **not** trim prompts
+- does **not** sanitize tool schemas
-- does **not** clean history
+- does **not** clean message history
-- does **not** sanitize tools
+- does **not** reconstruct pseudo-tool-calls from plain text
-- does **not** inject or rescue anything
+- does **not** retry or rescue requests
+- does **not** normalize path arguments or append proxy-side notices

-Use this when you want the proxy to stay as close to transparent as possible and the upstream provider is known to tolerate the payload.
+Use this when you want to see what the upstream model really does without proxy intervention.

+Important caveat:
+- strict cloud backends may reject raw OpenClaw/OpenAI-style tool history in this mode
+- once incompatible `tool_calls` are in the session history, the same session may keep failing until you start a new session or reset it
+- for day-to-day cloud use, `"full"` or `"compat"` is often the better choice

 ### Recommendation

 - Use `false` for weak or unstable local models.
 - Use `"small"` for stronger local models that still need format translation.
 - Use `"compat"` for strict cloud APIs that break in `"full"`.
+- Use `"full"` when you want pass-through behavior with recovery logic still available.
-- Use `"full"` when you want maximum transparency and the provider already works with the raw payload.
+- Use `"transparent"` when you want a real diagnostic/raw mode and accept that some providers may reject the untouched payload.

 ---